 Like it or lump it

 There was just one major climb to go, the Hoz de Jaca.
 Just 2km long but more than 10% the whole way.
-It’s deeply unpleasant for exhausted legs, despite the nice view of the reservoir shimmering in the afternoon sun to your left.
+It’s deeply unpleasant for exhausted legs, despite the nice view of the reservoir shimmering in the afternoon sun to your right.
 With the inflatable arch signposting the end of the climb came a wave of relief.
 I was going to complete Quebrantahuesos.

 The countdown begins